Getting Started¶

 Export The Candidate Ledger¶

 Use this when you want one row per candidate with outcomes, changed-file counts, and validation or evaluation summaries.
+When candidates write AHE-style change manifests, the ledger also includes manifest validity, component labels, and attribution verdict counts.

 Summarize A Whole Benchmark¶